A Structural Characterization of Determinantally Equivalent Functions: Introduction and Main Result

 The paper is organized as follows.
-In Section~\ref{sec_notations_graph_id}, we introduce additional notation and a graphical framework adapted to the presence of vanishing values.
-Section~\ref{sec_further_identities} develops new identities that replace key tools from \cite{mantelos2026determinantally} that are no longer applicable in our setting.
-Section~\ref{sec_basic_results} recalls essential background results on determinantally equivalent functions.
-Section~\ref{sec_implications_on_D_class_assumption} analyzes the implications of the `class $\mathcal{D}$' assumption establishing several structural properties crucial to our arguments.
-Finally, Section~\ref{sec_proof_of_main_result} contains the proof of Theorem~\ref{main_thm}.
+In Section~\ref{sec_notations_graph_id}, besides recalling the notations and terminology from \cite{mantelos2026determinantally}, we introduce several more together with a graphical framework adapted to the presence of vanishing values.
+Section~\ref{sec_basic_results} recalls background results from \cite{equiv_symm_kernels_for_dpps} and \cite{mantelos2026determinantally}.
+Section~\ref{sec_strategy} outlines the strategy of our proof of Theorem~\ref{main_thm}.
+Section~\ref{sec_further_identities} develops new cycle-based identities capable of handling vanishing values, which may be viewed as extensions of certain identities from Section 5 of \cite{mantelos2026determinantally}, to the setting with zeros.
+Section~\ref{sec_implications_on_D_class_assumption} analyzes the implications of the `class $\mathcal{D}$' assumption, establishing several structural properties crucial to our arguments later on.
+Finally, utilizing all the tools developed in the previous sections, Section~\ref{sec_proof_of_main_result} contains our proof of Theorem~\ref{main_thm}.